iamtheschmitzer/iamtheschmitzer/README.md

 * A deployment system - for rolling out incremental updates
 * An Regression testing framework for interactive Analytics
 * An Monitoring system using an embedded web server
-* A Javascript library for making inline assertions against selectors
+* A JavaScript library for making inline assertions against selectors
 * An Embedded web server for monitoring and internal control